SEMINOLE INDIAN SCOUTS CEMETERY ASSOCIATION

 Afro-Indigenous Resistance, Tradition, and Survival in Mexico

-The Mascogos of El Nacimiento, Coahuila, are descendants of the Black Seminoles—African Americans who escaped slavery and joined with Seminole Native Americans in Florida during the 18th and 19th centuries.
-Their name stems from “Muscogee,” the language spoken by many Seminole peoples.
-Today, the Mascogos remain a proud, tight-knit Afro-Indigenous community in northern Mexico, preserving a unique identity shaped by struggle, migration, and resilience.
+The Negros Mascogos of El Nacimiento, Coahuila, are descendants of the Black Seminoles, African Americans who escaped slavery and joined with Seminoles in Florida during the 18th and 19th centuries.
+Their name stems from “Muscogee,” the language spoken by many Seminoles.
+Today, the Negros Mascogos remain a proud, tight-knit Afro-Indigenous community in northern Mexico, preserving a unique identity shaped by struggle, migration, and resilience.

 A Journey of Escape and Survival